Beckschen/ViTamin/README.md

 # [ViTamin: Designing Scalable Vision Models in the Vision-language Era](https://arxiv.org/pdf/2404.02132.pdf)

+🔥 Officially supported by [timm](https://github.com/huggingface/pytorch-image-models/blob/main/timm/models/vitamin.py) and [OpenCLIP](https://github.com/mlfoundations/open_clip/tree/main).
+Thanks @rwightman!

-🔥 ViTamin-XL, with only **436M** parameters and trained on the public DataComp-1B dataset, achieves an impressive **82.9%** zero-shot ImageNet accuracy.
+ViTamin-XL, with only **436M** parameters and trained on the public DataComp-1B dataset, achieves an impressive **82.9%** zero-shot ImageNet accuracy.

-🔥 ViTamin-L sets a new SOTA across seven benchmarks for open-vocabulary segmentation, and also push forward the capabilities of large multi-modal models (e.g., LLaVA) significantly.
+ViTamin-L sets a new SOTA across seven benchmarks for open-vocabulary segmentation, and also push forward the capabilities of large multi-modal models (e.g., LLaVA) significantly.

 🤗 The HuggingFace collection of ViTamin model cards has been released!
 Check out the [model cards](https://huggingface.co/collections/jienengchen/vitamin-family-661048126b72debdaca060bf)!